nalibjchn/FaceAgingGANs/README.md

 4. Miscellaneous

-   If the jupyter notebooks (.ipynb) on GitHub cannot load directly, please copy the path to https://nbviewer.jupyter.org/.
+   - If the jupyter notebooks (.ipynb) on GitHub cannot load directly, please copy the path to https://nbviewer.jupyter.org/.
+   - If the training process is not successful in a programme, please double check the training set path you provided.